 - Look like they’re from a company you know or trust.

 Tell a story to trick you into clicking on a link or opening an attachment.
 They may say they’ve noticed some suspicious activity or log-in attempts, claim there’s a problem with your account or your payment information, or say you must confirm some personal information.

 Contain spelling mistakes and poor grammar.

 - Use threats or a sense of urgency.

 Spear phishing is targeted phishing, often aimed at executives and employees with access to confidential data.
-Be wary of any email which asks you to reply with account information or click on a link, especially if the message is written to sound urgent.
-Be suspicious of impersonation if you receive urgent requests for money from a colleague or friend, as well - confirm the legitimacy of such a request by a completely different communication method (if you receive an email requesting funds, call the supposed sender to verify).
+Be wary of any email asking you to reply with account information or click on a link, especially if the message is written to sound urgent.
+Be especially suspicious if you receive urgent requests for money from a colleague or friend, as well: Confirm the legitimacy of such a request by a different communication method.
+(For example, if you receive an email requesting funds, call the supposed sender to verify.)